-This section provides a number of scenarios on the use of the SHUTTLE toolkit.
-These scenarios explain how the SHUTTLE consortium intends to implement the toolkit into the forensic practise.
+This section provides a number of scenarios for the use of the SHUTTLE toolkit.
+These scenarios explain how the SHUTTLE consortium intends to implement the toolkit into forensic practice.
 Note that these examples do not cover all aspects of the toolkit.
 Also note that the scenarios include elements that may not be implemented during the current project.
-It is e.g. not foreseen that the SHUTTLE toolkit will be in use at non-specialised police laboratories during the project.
+For example, it is not foreseen that the SHUTTLE toolkit will be used at non-specialised police laboratories during the project.
 Also, the implementation of a national or international database is not yet planned.
 However, the SHUTTLE toolkit to be developed should be prepared for these features.

 This analysis shows that the hands of the suspect contain several polyester fibres with an intense dark colour.
 Identical fibres are found on the handle of the knife.
 A European wide database search for these fibres reveals that similar fibres have been found in a glove that was analysed by a different SHUTTLE microscope in an unrelated case elsewhere in Europe.
 It is hypothesised that the suspect wore gloves during the attack but discarded them afterwards.
 Instantly, policemen search the road from the shopping mall to the suspect’s home.
 In a trash can, two gloves are found.
 These are taped and analysed by the SHUTTLE toolkit.
 Between the many fibres on the tapes, the SHUTTLE toolkit locates small spots that are classified as blood.
 The analyst cuts out the area of the glove where the blood traces originated from.
 DNA analysis reveals a profile matching that of the victim.

 Scenario 3: Casual encounter